15 Top Hospitality Tech Companies in 2026 Transforming Hotels & Travel

 • Assess whether architecture supports expanded use cases over time

-Review Security and Compliance
+Review security and compliance

 • Confirm PCI DSS compliance for systems handling payments